AK-Homberger/NMEA2000-SignalK-Gateway/README.md

 If you do have security enabled on your SignalK server you have to use "sigK.setServerToken("secret")" with the correct value generated on the gateway.

-The gateway has many predefined conversion from NMEA 2000 to SignalK.
+The gateway has many predefined conversions from NMEA2000 to SignalK.
 Feel free to add more.

 Information regarding the different "path" information for SignalK conversion can be found [here](https://signalk.org/specification/1.5.0/doc/vesselsBranch.html).